-NOTE: Rule 4.04 (a) only applies to players who arrive to the game site before the start of the fifth inning.
-If a player arrives to the game site after the start of the fifth inning, it is the manager's discretion on whether or not the player plays.
-Furthermore, a team is not at risk of forfeiting a game per Rule 4.05 if
+NOTE: Rule 4.04 (b) and (c) only applies to players who arrive to the game before the start of the fifth inning.
+If a player arrives to the game after the start of the fifth inning, it is the manager's discretion on whether or not the player plays.
+Furthermore, a team is not at risk of forfeiting a game per Rule 4.06 if

-(1) Time limit, injury, or suspension prevents a player who arrives to the game site late, but before the start of the fifth inning, from meeting the playing requirements described in Rule 4.04 (a).
+(1) Time limit, injury, or suspension prevents a player who arrives before the start of the fifth inning from meeting the playing requirements described in Rule 4.04 (b).